Skip to main content

 • MK-677 ∞ An oral growth hormone secretagogue that promotes GH release by mimicking ghrelin.
 It offers a convenient, non-injectable option for sustained GH elevation.

-These peptides work by signaling the to release growth hormone, which then exerts its effects on various tissues, including bone.
+These peptides work by signaling the pituitary gland to release growth hormone, which then exerts its effects on various tissues, including bone.
 Enhanced GH levels can lead to increased bone mineral density, improved collagen synthesis, and accelerated tissue repair, all contributing to a more resilient skeletal system.

 Other Targeted Peptides for Tissue Repair and Bone Support